 Listen much, speak little.

 I then read Proverbs 18:13, “He who gives an answer before he hears, it is folly and shame to him,” and say something like “This verse tells us that it is foolish to speak before listening.
 I have no desire to be a fool.
 Therefore, I plan to let you do most of the talking today.
-I will probably ask you a lot of questions, but aim to listen more than I speak.”
+I will probably ask a lot of questions, but my aim is to listen more than I speak.”
 Jay Adams writes, “The most comfortable way for the counselor to become acquainted in the first session is to be relatively passive, spending most of his time asking questions and listening to the counselee’s story.”

 Listen to their symptoms.

 It is rare for a person to be able to describe to you the root problem for which they have come to you for help.
 Instead, they will usually describe symptoms (much like any of us does when we go to see our family practitioner).
-Now, they think they are describing their problems, but in reality they are usually telling you how they feel, what relational problems they are experiencing, and many other burdens they carry with them.
+Now, they may think they are describing their problems, but in reality they are usually telling you how they feel, what relational problems they are experiencing, and other burdens they carry with them.
 Be patient.
 Don’t butt in right away saying, “Now, you are not really telling me your problems, but only symptoms.”
 Let them talk.
 In time, with the Lord’s help and usually not in the first session, you will gently lead them to see at least one root spiritual need as it relates either to love for God (or lack of), or love for neighbor (or lack of), or both.

 Ask lots of questions.